Zag-Research/Zag-Smalltalk/Documentation/MemoryManagement.md

 AST Smalltalk has several features that minimize the amount of work required by garbage collection:
 - all interpreter stacks and code addresses are outside the range of valid heap pointers, so by being careful to never save anything in a stack frame that looks like a heap reference, no scanning is required for the interpreter stack;
 - scanning for roots can proceed very quickly.
-A single comparison filters all non-heap, non-float values, and if necessary a second filters the floats
+A single comparison filters all non-heap values.
 - the format of indexable objects encodes if they are pointer-free, so don't need to be scanned
-- each thread has its own nursery heaps, so there is no contention on allocation
+- each thread has its own nursery heap, so there is no contention on allocation
 - the list of weak objects that must be scanned at the end of the collection is outside the heap

 ## Heap structure

-The heap is structured as per-execution-thread arenas (accessible only by the execution thread itself and the global collector thread) and a global arena accessible by all threads.
+The heap is structured as per-execution-thread arenas (accessible only by the execution thread itself) and a global arena accessible by all threads.

 ## Per-Thread Arenas
 Each thread/process has its own nursery heap pair, typically about 30kib each.
 All allocations are done in the nursery except for large objects that would not fit.
 The heap grows down.
 When there is no room for the current allocation, the heap will be collected to the other arena.
-Because these are thread-private, there is no locking required for allocation in the nursery arena.
+Because these are thread-private, there is no locking required for allocation in the nursery arena, nor for collection.

 The nursery is collected using a copying collector.
 Copying collectors are very fast when a significant portion of the content is garbage, because they only examine the live content of the heap.
 The roots for collection are the stack and current context.